FrancoisGib/FrancoisGib/README.md

 - A printf like in assembly (print arrays, but not floats). [mprintf](https://github.com/FrancoisGib/mprintf)

-- A conception project in java, with maven (vehicles management).
-[Conception](https://github.com/FrancoisGib/conception)
+- An HTTP server written in C. [HTTP](https://github.com/FrancoisGib/http)

 - The emulation of a microprocessor with its own assembly language.
 [Microprocessor](https://github.com/FrancoisGib/microprocessor)